-We have created this privacy statement in order to demonstrate our firm and continuing commitment to the privacy of personal information provided by those visiting and interacting with this website.
+We have created this privacy statement to demonstrate our firm and continuing commitment to the privacy of personal information provided by those visiting and interacting with this website.
 We hold the privacy of your personal information in the highest regard.
 The following discloses our information gathering and dissemination practices for this website.

 We recognise the importance of protecting your privacy and our policy is designed to assist you in understanding how we collect, use and safeguard the personal information you provide to us and to assist you in making informed decisions when using our site.
-This policy will be continuously assessed against new technologies, business practices and our customers’ needs.
+This policy will be continuously assessed against new technologies, business practices, and our customers’ needs.

 The short version:

-Good business practice, including a focus on good customer relations/service; and basic human decency/spiritual principles, means that we do not abuse peoples’ privacy.
+Good business practice, including a focus on good customer relations/service; and basic human decency/spiritual principles, means we do not abuse peoples’ privacy.
 We are discreet in all that we do and hate Spam.